 Different attack times can make a HUGE difference.

-And it all depends on the instrument that you’re compressing, the pace of the song, and hundreds of other factors.
+And it all depends on the instrument that you’re compressing, the pace of the song, and tons of other factors.

-But in general, go with a slow attack time.
-You should be nearer 40ms than 4ms.
+But in general, go with a slower attack time.
+You should be closer to 40ms than 4ms.

 This means that the whole note is compressed, rather than the attack of the note (the plectrum hitting the string of a guitar, for example).